dice-group/dice-website/scripts/README.md

 9.  **`Dockerfile`**: This file is describes the build process for Docker.

+### Styling

+We use [Tailwindcss](https://tailwindcss.com/) for styling all components.
+Component use their own custom classes when they get complex enough (more than 2-3 tailwind helper classes).
+Styles for those components are pre-defined using tailwind macro in `./src/components/styles/main.css`.

 ## Learning Gatsby

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/).
 Here are some places to start: